Plan to Include Winter Flowers

 Brassica oleracea capitata, ornamental cabbage and Brassica oleracea acephala, flowering kale, Zones 2-11.
 Though ornamental cabbage and flowering kale are in the same genus and species as the vegetables we all know, they are classified as a distinct group and are not generally eaten having a bitter taste.
 So, they are used purely as decorative elements and add much to the beauty of the fall and winter garden in containers and as bedding annuals.
 In fact, they require cool temperatures to produce the best colors.
 In Zone 7 and below they may survive the winter until warmer temperatures cause them to bolt and set seed, at which time they are discarded.
 Colors range from white to pink, red and purple with some varieties having finely divided leaves (considered flowering kale) and some with broader leaves that resemble roses (considered ornamental cabbage).
 Combine them in containers with pansies and violas, or in beds with other cool weather annuals like dianthus or snapdragons and include some spring bulbs for a lovely display.

-'White Peacock' flowering kale with pansies and tulips'White Peacock' flowering kale with pansies and tulips
+'White Peacock' flowering kale has frilly, deeply segmented leaves in white.
+They are standouts in the winter garden especially teamed with pansies and violas.'White Peacock' flowering kale with pansies and tulips

-Pansies and Violas, Zones 4-11.
-Pansies and violas are much loved for their rainbow of beautiful colors, cheerful "faces" and fresh scent.
+Viola x wittrockiana, pansy, Zones 4-11.
+Pansies are much loved for their rainbow of beautiful colors, cheerful "faces" and fresh scent.
 In the milder areas of the country (Zones 7 and above) they are planted in the fall to overwinter and will bloom in the fall, slow down during the coldest part of winter and resume as the days lengthen.
 They are best treated as annuals because by the end of May they begin to languish in the growing heat and can be replaced with summer annuals.
+Sometimes they will self-seed and reappear in the fall when the temperatures cool off.

 Bulbs for Winter Flowers